gasparka/thesis/docs/vhdl_extensions.rst

 The most commonly used design ’style’ for synthesizable VHDL models is what can be called the ’dataflow’ style.
 A larger number of concurrent VHDL statements and small processes connected through signals are used to implement the desired functionality.
-Reading and understanding dataflow VHDL code is difficult since the concurrent statements and processes do not execute in the order they are written, but when any of their input signals change value.
+Reading and understanding dataflow VHDL code is often deemed difficult since the concurrent statements and processes do not execute in the order they are written, but when any of their input signals change value :cite:`structvhdl_gaisler`.
-:cite:`structvhdl_gaisler`

 The biggest difference between a program in VHDL and standard programming language such as C, is that VHDL allows concurrent statements and processes that are scheduled